NoroffFEU/programming-foundations-ca-evrlong/README.md

 - batterylevel (number), how many percent battery is left
 - volume (number), how many percent volume
 - noiseCancelMode (array), lists what kind of noise cancel states the headphones has
-- powerOn (function), turns headset to on or off
-- activeMode (string), what mode (noise cancelling) is active.
+- activeMode (string), what mode (noise cancelling mode) is active.